getodk/central-frontend/packages/web-forms/README.md

 The `<OdkWebForm>` component accepts the following props:

-- `formXml` (`string`, required): The XML of the ODK XForm to be rendered
+- `formXml` (`string`, required): The XML of the ODK XForm to be rendered.
-- `fetchFormAttachment` (`FetchFormAttachment`, required): Function to fetch form attachments
+- `fetchFormAttachment` (`FetchFormAttachment`, required): Function to fetch form attachments.
-- `missingResourceBehavior` (`MissingResourceBehavior`, optional): Defines behavior when resources are missing
+- `missingResourceBehavior` (`MissingResourceBehavior`, optional): Defines behavior when resources are missing.
 - `submissionMaxSize` (`number`, optional): Maximum size for chunked submissions.
-Required when subscribing to `submitChunked` event
+Required when subscribing to `submitChunked` event.
+- `attachmentMaxSize` (`number`, optional, defaults to 100MB): Maximum size for submission attachments in bytes.
-- `editInstance` (`EditInstanceOptions`, optional): Options to resolve and load instance and attachment resources for editing
+- `editInstance` (`EditInstanceOptions`, optional): Options to resolve and load instance and attachment resources for editing.
 - `preloadProperties` (`PreloadProperties`, optional): Properties to make available for binding in the form using jr:preload.
 - `trackDevice` (`boolean`, optional, defaults to `false`): If `true`, generates a unique identifier for this device and stores it in `localstorage` for use in subsequent submissions.
 Ignored if `preloadProperties.deviceID` is given.